 So this year, one year after the stroke, I went to Costa Rica for a New Years Even yoga retreat.
 Part of my motivation was to go inwards and continue to heal.
 I found myself still fearful in moments or tapping into pockets of unresolved grief or worry.
 Or my least favorite tendency, this new desire to “fix” everyone through research and recommendations.
 While well intentioned, it’s annoying.
 Even to me.

 What has this shake-up motivated for me?
 The experience has me thirstily needing to play BIG and impact the world with these few moments that make up my life.
-I feel a career change is on the horizon, but will also never lose sight of every moment I can soak up with the people I love.
+I will never lose sight of every moment I can soak up with the people I love.